wildonion/hoopoe/README.md

 #### last but not least!

-use postman to check the server health and register notif producer and consumer.
+use postman or swagger ui to check the server health, continue with registering notif producer and consumer.

 ### When developing?!